marota/Oracle4Grid/README.md

 ``pipenv install
 ``
 - [Optional] Install lightsim2grid to speed up powerflow simulation.
 Instructions at: https://github.com/BDonnot/lightsim2grid.
 Otherwise, you can use PandaPowerBackend.
-- To use generate a jupyter kernel from this environment ``pipenv run ipython kernel install --user --name=<YourEnvName>
+- To generate a jupyter kernel from this environment `` pipenv install ipykernel pipenv run ipython kernel install --user --name=<YourEnvName>
 ``

 ## Current content